davidpoblador/pocket-to-bookmarks-html/README.md

-# Pocket-to-Bookmarks Converter
+# Pocket-to-Bookmarks HTML Converter

-This Python script converts a Pocket export HTML file to a standard bookmarks file format.
+This Python package converts a Pocket export HTML file to a standard bookmarks file format.
 It extracts links from your Pocket export and creates a new HTML file compatible with most web browsers' bookmark import features.

 ## Features